 National Control Centre department

 Similar as the System Operations department in TSO A, the National Control Centre is responsible for the operational control and monitoring of the power system.
-This includes except of the grid also the sources of ancillary services, e.g., balancing resources (unlike the regional control centres).
+This includes apart from the grid, also the sources of ancillary services, e.g., balancing resources (unlike the regional control centres).
 The SCADA system located at the NCC is connected with the control units of the balancing resources.
 Thus, the NCC can automatically or manually control the balancing resources and activate them if needed.
 The structure of the National Control Centre is illustrated in the figure below.